All reference books suggested that confronting is the best conflict resolution technique, and a project manager should use it in all cases.

 However, I do not agree with this.

-He has to use his judgment and experience to decide the best conflict resolution technique, which is suited best to the situation.
+He must use his judgment and experience to decide the best conflict resolution technique, which is suited best to the situation.
 Sometimes he will choose to simply ignore the problem, and other times he will force his resolution on the conflict.
 The type of technique chosen depends on the situation, timing, and the persons involved in the conflict.

 The objective of the project manager is to successfully complete the project.